expRad/compensated_variable_prephasing/README.md

 > Scholten H, Wech T, Homolya I, Köstler H
 > (currently under review)

 Please cite this work if you use the content of this repository in your project.
+A preprint of the article is available on [arXiv](https://arxiv.org/abs/2409.07203).

-The code is written in MATLAB (R2023b)
+The code is written in MATLAB (R2023b).

 ## Preparation
 In order for all scripts to run faultless, the *Michigan image reconstruction toolbox (MIRT)* has to be downloaded from [https://web.eecs.umich.edu/~fessler/irt/fessler.tgz](https://web.eecs.umich.edu/~fessler/irt/fessler.tgz) or [http://web.eecs.umich.edu/~fessler/irt/irt](http://web.eecs.umich.edu/~fessler/irt/irt).
 Information about the toolbox can be found [here](https://web.eecs.umich.edu/~fessler/code/).
 The content of the toolbox (the folder named *irt*) needs to be placed inside the folder named *MIRT_toolbox* of this repository.